metamn/react/content/blog/after-five-months-storybook/index.md

 Which is not a problem.
 With major upgrades no one can expect unofficial tweaks will be supported.
 And probably the strength of Storybook doesn't lie in it's theming support.

 What really pleased me is [Storybook Docs](https://medium.com/storybookjs/storybook-docs-sneak-peak-5be78445094a).
 Which is still in ... `v0.0`.
 With little patience, however, we will probably have a proper Design System tool based on stories.
 Wow!
+I'll wait for it.

 **Verdict**